Operator Library: Filter

 -

-Examples - The example shows the de-mosaicing of a Bayer RAW pattern of a CXP-12 line scan camera with bi-color Bayer pattern: biColorRGBG, biColorGRGB, biColorBGRG and biColorGBGR, for example the racer 2 L camera.
+Examples - This example shows the demosaicing of a Bayer 8 bit RAW pattern of a CXP-12 line scan camera with BiColor Bayer pattern: BiColorRGBG, BiColorGRGB, BiColorBGRG and BiColorGBGR, for example for the racer 2 L camera.
 In addition, the example contains a line scan trigger module and a white balancing module.

 -